 Just because it is wet outside, don't assume that the games will be canceled.
 Kids are waterproof and have been known to play soccer in the rain.
 On rainy days, the fields will be checked for playability.

-Notices are placed on the AYSO San Mateo home page when fields are closed due to weather.
+Notices are placed on the AYSO San Mateo home page when fields are closed due to weather and are available to parents through the free RainedOut service (subscribe at <RainedOut>.
 Weather conditions often change during the day, Board Members and the Referee scheduled may call off the game as conditions worsen.
 If there is nothing on the web site and you don't hear from your Coach or Team Parent, assume the game is on and go to the field at game time.